mansoortariq27/mansoortariq270/README.md

 The cosine similarity scores and the ground truth labels are used to compare the accuracy of the text similarity calculation.
 The 'is_duplicate' labels from the example dataset, which determine if two bits of text are identical, serve as the ground truth labels in this code implementation.

 ## Conclusion

+In this project, we developed an NLP model to identify whether or not two questions are duplicates.
+We utilised the Quora dataset, which includes question pairings that are either marked as duplicates or not.
+The text was cleaned up and tokenized using the BERT tokenizer as part of the preprocessing of the data.
+On our dataset, we have adjusted the BERT model using the Hugging Face Transformers library.

+We adjusted the BERT model and then computed the embeddings of the questions.
+These embeddings were utilised to determine the cosine similarity between the question pairs.
+This cosine similarity has been utilised to determine whether or not the questions are duplicates by measuring how similar they are to one another.

+To sum up, we have successfully created a model that can identify question pairings as duplicates or not.
+The BERT model, a potent pre-trained model for NLP tasks, was employed.
+We refined it using our dataset and applied it to generate the question embeddings.
+As a further indicator of how similar the queries are, we calculated the cosine similarity between these embeddings.
+Despite the accuracy of 63% that our model has attained, there is still space for growth.
+We can experiment with various pre-trained models or methodologies to see how similar the questions are to one another.
+Additionally, we may experiment with expanding our dataset or utilising other data pretreatment methods.